zoom/meetingsdk-windows-local-recording-to-S3-bucket-containerized-sample/README.md

 	-	When the meeting ends or when the SDK exits the meeting, it is automatically converted
 - After convertion the loop	`while (!encoderEnded)` will execute
     -   This is the part where you can run your own custom commands, such as using AWS CLI to authenticate and upload an mp4 blob into S3 Storage.
+	-   You will need to write this logic yourself

 # Upgrading Guide